open-pioneer/trails-core-packages/.changeset/dry-apes-sparkle.md

  }
 ```

-If additional inputs or state must be accessed from within the error fallback component the `renderErrorFallback` option should be provided.
+If additional inputs or state must be accessed from within the error fallback component the `renderErrorFallback` option should be used.

 ```jsx
 const userName = "user1";